StereoKit/StereoKit/docs/Pages/Reference/Model/FromFile.md

 |RETURNS: [Model]({{site.url}}/Pages/Reference/Model.html)|A Model created from the file, or null if the file failed to load!|

-Loads a list of mesh and material subsets from a .obj, .stl, .gltf, or .glb file.
+Loads a list of mesh and material subsets from a .obj, .stl, .ply (ASCII), .gltf, or .glb file.